Defining redox reactions

 Ever wonder why antioxidants are so good for you?
 Oxidation damages cell membranes, lipids, and DNA.
-Free radicals are formed when our bodies metabolize oxygen, leading to diseases like heart disease and certain cancers, says Better Health Channel.
+Free radicals are formed when our bodies metabolize oxygen, leading to heart disease and certain cancers, says Better Health Channel.

 Two common types of rocket fuels are hypergolic and solid propellant.
 Hypergolic fuels consist of the fuel and an oxidizer to react with it.
 These two ignite upon contact, providing thrust, and are very easy to control.
 Solid propellants are the simplest, consisting of a casing with solid fuels and oxidizers inside of it, with a guided flame to ignite all of it.
 For more information on different types of rocket fuels, learn from the experts at NASA.